mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 ### Files

-The csv file is available in this repo.
+The csv file with raw results is available in this repo (perhaps I can also load a spreadsheet with all conditions that I used for LRex?).
 There are also two files with the script – rmd and md.
 The first one is a raw RMarkdown script from RStudio, the second one is a pretty version for GitHub, which is easier to follow online.

 ## 1. Loading data